 4. The Grand Budapest Hotel (2014)

 Quirky characters with rapid dialogue, old-school charm and perfectly crafted visuals crafted with painstaking attention to detail are Wes Anderson’s greatest virtues.
 And ‘The Grand Budapest Hotel’ sees him go all out in terms of creating an ornate world of his own, flooding with colours which Anderson tweaks like a volume knob to show the passage of time between the 1930s and 1980s.
-Even the purple jacket of our protagonist makes a bold statement of colour.
+Even the purple jacket of our protagonist makes a bold statement of color.
 Anderson, with his obsession towards symmetry and crisp colours, could make a bloodbath look gorgeous if he wants to.

 Read More: Best Movies About Old People